 Where Shiraga's images are dramatic, sensual, with their different layers of colour in varying thicknesses, my work is flat and graphic, as it is actually a cross-section through the sculptural surface created by my footsteps in the wet filler.
-Restrained in tonality and size - perhaps a more straightforward and folksy version of abstract expressionism?
+Restrained in tonality and size - I aim for a straightforward and accessible version of abstract expressionism.

 This work is part of a series called Platform.
 Works made by bodily imprints in frames with wet filler while placed on the ground.
 This is inspired by Gutai, the experimental Japanese art group from the 50s, who focused on matter, body and process, and especially one member Kazuo Shiraga who painted with his feet, suspended from the ceiling over the canvas.
 These imprints can be made by me or others, to document, or record, an event taking place at a certain point in time.
 The happening is becoming the act that creates a work of art and thus challenging the boundary between documentation of art and art itself.